Key takeaways

 Mojo’s Tacos, located in Franklin, TN, is an innovative taco shop that offers a unique Tennessee twist on traditional Mexican fare.
 It operates as a fast-casual, quick-serve restaurant, creating an inviting atmosphere for both residents and visitors in middle Tennessee.

 The website makes excellent use of visual media to entice visitors.
 When you first open the page, you get a video that mimics a “tour” of Mojos that highlights the menu and the extensive dedication and preparation the team takes to serve customers.
-Additionally, it leverages prominent CTAs that catch visitors’ eyes and direct them towards reservations and online orders.
+Additionally, it leverages prominent CTAs that catch visitors’ eyes and directs them towards reservations and online orders.

 Salt Life Food Shack